 How to tackle Credit Suisse graduate interviews and questions

-The bank emphasises that the process is a mutual exchange, so it’s essential that you arrive equipped with some questions and market insight.
+The bank emphasises that its graduate interview process is a mutual exchange, so it’s essential that you arrive equipped with some questions and market insight.
 And, given that experienced bankers will be interviewing you, ensure you do your homework.

 Preparing for graduate Credit Suisse interviews

 Research Credit Suisse and its markets.
 The bank’s website will have the bulk of the information you need about structure, products, services, clients and workforce.

 The Financial Times , CITY A.M . and Bloomberg are also good sources of information about the investment banking marketplace and Credit Suisse’s current position within it.
 You’ll be able to find current news, features, analysis and other related content.
 Don’t leave it until the last minute to browse; it’d be obvious you didn’t do thorough research if you only knew about today’s top story.

 The recruitment process generally involves two or three rounds of interviews.
 It is likely that Credit Suisse’s first-round graduate interviews will be conducted via telephone or video.
 Questions tend to focus on your skills, field of expertise and potential as well as the programme and team you have applied to.

 In the first-round interview, you’re likely to be asked why you’ve applied to Credit Suisse and the division, as well as about your understanding of the role and your major achievements.

 As the process continues, more in-depth sector- and company-specific questions may be asked.
 These are by nature more tricky to answer, so we’ve provided examples of the type of questions you may be asked and advice for tackling them.

 Be mindful that these are examples of the types of questions you could be asked, rather than what the interviewers will definitely ask you.